Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Introduction

-We will briefly report the presented data-driven approaches in Section~\ref{Preview} and then provide a more detailed discussion of their key ideas.
-Therefore, we will focus on the data-based representation of the nonlinear system, that enables a system analysis or controller design by SDPs, rather than their application to specific control problems.
+The survey is organized as follows.
+We begin with the introduction of some notation and a motivation of SDPs in control in Section~\ref{Sec_SDP}.
+Afterwards, we will briefly report the presented data-driven approaches in Section~\ref{Preview} and then provide a more detailed discussion of their key ideas.
+Therefore, we will focus on the data-based representation of the nonlinear system rather than their application to specific control problems.
+Section~\ref{Sec_Discussion} shows further discussion of the presented methods and Section~\ref{Sec_Conclusion} concludes the article.